realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Answer_Questions_with_the_STAR_Method.md

 Optionally, you can practice answering these questions and others aloud in front of a mirror, friend, or family member.

 ### Step-By-Step Instructions

+#### Step 1: Access the template

+To use the template for this course item, click the link below and select “Use Template.”